-- 2) For universities able to award a master's degree or doctoral degree but requesting approval for a post-master's or post-doctoral certificate: - a) A copy of the university's written policy or other authoritative policy/regulation that a program is approved to award a post-master's certificate or post-doctoral certificate to individuals who already possess graduate degrees. - b) Written verification, including a copy of the university policy or other authoritative policy/regulation that it is permissible for applicants to be non-degree-seeking students, from the individual who is responsible for the academic affairs of the university (this is usually the vice president or provost of a university). - 3) Every university applying for a waiver of the graduate degree requirement must submit: - a) Evidence that applicants with graduate degrees have been notified in writing or in an official publication that they will not be awarded a master's or higher degree upon completion of the anesthesia program. - b) A plan of study with the waiver request verifying that non-degreeseeking students will complete all requirements, including specific courses and clinical experiences, as required in the Standards for Accreditation of Nurse Anesthesia Educational Programs and/or Standards for Accreditation of Anesthesia Programs - Practice Doctorate.
-The program for master's/doctoral and non-degreeseeking students must be substantially equivalent. - c) Notification to the Council when a waiver is no longer needed. - 2.
+- 2) For universities able to award a master's degree or doctoral degree but requesting approval for a post-master's or post-doctoral certificate: - a) A copy of the university's written policy or other authoritative policy/regulation that a program is approved to award a post-master's certificate or post-doctoral certificate to individuals who already possess graduate degrees. - b) Written verification, including a copy of the university policy or other authoritative policy/regulation that it is permissible for applicants to be non-degree-seeking students, from the individual who is responsible for the academic affairs of the university (this is usually the vice president or provost of a university). - 3) Every university applying for a waiver of the graduate degree requirement must submit: - a) Evidence that applicants with graduate degrees have been notified in writing or in an official publication that they will not be awarded a master's or higher degree upon completion of the anesthesia program. - b) A plan of study with the waiver request verifying that non-degree-seeking students will complete all requirements, including specific courses, clinical experiences, and completion of a scholarly work as required in the Standards for Accreditation of Nurse Anesthesia Educational Programs and/or Standards for Accreditation of Anesthesia Programs Practice Doctorate (ref.
+Standard E.8).
+The program for master's/doctoral and non-degree-seeking students must be substantially equivalent. - c) Notification to the Council when a waiver is no longer needed. - 2.
 Council actions - a.
 Consider requests for waiver of the graduate degree requirement at a regularly scheduled meeting. - b.
 Provide notification of its decision to the program within 30 days. - c.
 Once granted, a waiver will not expire but will remain in effect until it is no longer needed.
 The waiver will be subject to review and evaluation by the onsite reviewers during regular onsite reviews.